MDecker-MobileComputing/Android_HalloDHBW/README.md

 # Android-App "Hallo DHBW"

-Source code for simple "Hello World!"-App (just shows static text) as project for "Android Studio".
+Source code for simple "Hello World!" app (just shows static text) as project for *Android Studio*.

 <br>

-UI texts are in German only.
+UI texts and JavaDoc comments are in German only.

 <br>